Frequently Asked Questions related to admission to the Nursing program

 Documentations to verify the successful completion of the Iowa CNA Written and Skills Certification Exams are required for entrance into the nursing program.
 Valid documentation can either be a transcript or an Iowa Nurse Aide Registry Card.

-Effective fall 2012, the 75-Hour Nurse Aide course is no longer required for entrance into the nursing program; however, it is highly recommended (see above)!
+The 75-Hour Nurse Aide course is no longer required for entrance into the nursing program; however, it is highly recommended (see above)!

 • If I'm still interested in the 75-Hour Nurse Aide course, how do I register for it and what is the cost?

 You can register for the non-credit course by calling Iowa Valley Continuing Education at 641-752-4645 or 1-800-284-4823.
 The course also may be taken through high school “career academy” classes, in which case tuition is covered by the high school.
-Tuition is $395, and is subject to change.

 • Is financial aid available for the Nurse Aide course?